Reply 1988: Pre-production

 Reply 1988 marked the third collaboration between director Shin Won-ho and screenwriter Lee Woo-jung.
 Unlike the previous Reply series, 1988 focuses more on filial bond than romance between characters with director Shin saying that most of the story was about family, but the mystery on the lead's husband, like the previous series, is still present.

 Casting

 In May 2015, Hyeri, Park Bo-gum and Go Kyung-pyo confirmed their appearances together with Ryu Jun-yeol, Ryu Hye-young and Ahn Jae-hong.
 Kim Sung-kyun, who co-starred in Reply 1994 also joined the cast together with Reply anthology series regulars Sung Dong-il and Lee Il-hwa.

 Filming

 On August 10, 2015, photos from the first script reading were revealed; principal photography commenced days later.

-Original soundtrack
+Music

 Like its predecessors, the soundtrack for Reply 1988 also consists of remakes of old songs.